KirPetrikov/BI_2023_HW_Report/README.md

 You can try to install Quast in this environment.

-In case of error you can create another yaml-file:
+In case of error you can create environment `QUAST` from second yaml-file:

 ```bash
 mamba env create -f environment_q.yml